The Bankrate promise

 Using points and miles to book flights — especially for families — can save hundreds of dollars during the holidays when budgets are already stretched thin.

 6. Buy gifts with one card, save for travel on another

 “With my American Express rewards card, I like to save up my rewards points throughout the year and then cash them in for gift cards during the holiday season,” says Shawna Newman, founder of Active Weekender.
 “People love getting gift cards and it doesn’t cost me anything to get these.”

-“This year, I’ve been saving up my air miles that earn with my United MileagePlus credit card [the United Explorer Card] and I cashed those in for a flight to Zurich to check out some Christmas markets this month,” she says.
+For even more savings, Newman uses a different card for holiday travel.
+“This year, I’ve been saving up my air miles that [I] earn with my United MileagePlus credit card [the United℠ Explorer Card*] and I cashed those in for a flight to Zurich to check out some Christmas markets this month,” she says.
 “The only cost for the flight was the taxes and the seat reservation.”

-When you find the right cards that work with your everyday spending, you can easily rack up rewards throughout the year to ease your holiday spending burden.
+When you find the right rewards cards that work with your everyday spending, you can easily rack up rewards throughout the year to ease your holiday spending burden.
 And as long as you’re able to keep up with balances and pay your statements in full each month, using multiple cards can bring in even more lucrative savings for costly end-of-year purchases.

-The information about the United Explorer Card has been collected independently by Bankrate.com.
+*The information about the Target RedCard™ and United℠ Explorer Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.